A Place of Their Own…

 Don’t be afraid of taking that first step, be prepared and be ready to support your son or daughter on their journey to independent living.

-Susan Harding is parent to Adam and President of Noah’s Ark of Central Florida – a pioneer in making planned residential communities a reality in Florida.
+Susan Harding is parent to Adam and Past President of Noah’s Ark of Central Florida – a pioneer in making planned residential communities a reality in Florida.

 This article was originally prepared for The Autism Notebook